VFPX/ExcelXML/README.md

 * The files can be opened by OpenOffice reducing conversion errors
 * Open the file by Excel and save in other formats to reduce the size without losing information
 * It is not necessary to have Microsoft Excel installed

+** Release version 1.09 (2017-09-03)**
+Added Try/Catch blocks to handle the various Dynamic properties which may not evaluate properly in some cases.

 **Release version 1.08**
 NEW - Document author included as username or computername.